How fringe anti-science views infiltrated mainstream politics — and what it means in 2024

 Politically charged pushback may become better funded and more organized if public health becomes a political flashpoint in the lead-up to the presidential election.
 In the first few days of 2024, Florida's surgeon general, appointed by Republican presidential candidate and Florida Gov. Ron DeSantis, called for a halt to use of mRNA COVID vaccines as he echoed DeSantis' incorrect statement that the shots have "not been proven to be safe and effective."
 And vaccine skeptic Robert F. Kennedy Jr., who is running for president as an independent, announced that his campaign communications would be led by Del Bigtree, the executive director of one of the most well-heeled anti-vaccine organizations in the nation and host of a conspiratorial talk show.
 Bigtree posted a letter on the day of the announcement rife with misinformation, such as a baseless rumor that COVID vaccines make people more prone to infection.
 He and Kennedy frequently pair health misinformation with terms that appeal to anti-government ideologies like "medical freedom" and "religious freedom."

 A product of a Democratic dynasty, Kennedy's appeal appears to be stronger among Republicans, a Politico analysis found.
 DeSantis said he would consider nominating Kennedy to run the FDA, which approves drugs and vaccines, or the CDC, which advises on vaccines and other public health measures.
-Another Republican candidate for president, Vivek Ramaswamy, vowed to gut the CDC should he win.
+Another Republican candidate for president, Vivek Ramaswamy, vowed to gut the CDC should he win, but he has since dropped out of the race.

 Today's anti-science movement found its footing in the months before the 2020 elections, as primarily Republican politicians rallied support from constituents who resented pandemic measures like masking and the closure of businesses, churches, and schools.
 Then-President Donald Trump, for example, mocked Joe Biden for wearing a mask at the presidential debate in September 2020.
 Democrats fueled the politicization of public health, too, by blaming Republican leaders for the country's soaring death rates, rather than decrying systemic issues that rendered the U.S. vulnerable, such as underfunded health departments and severe economic inequality that put some groups at far higher risk than others.
 Just before Election Day, a Democratic-led congressional subcommittee released a report that called the Trump administration's pandemic response "among the worst failures of leadership in American history."